cvml-yao/yaolab/_pages/home.md

 To this end, we develop novel A tools to visualize the relevant B. We want to be able to build the perfect C (see [Research](research)).

-We are located at National University of Singapore, the birthplace of A,B,C,D and others (see e.g. [the wall of signatures from K lecturers](https://www.comp.nus.edu.sg/)).
+We are located at National University of Singapore, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Maecenas sodales vitae dolor sed pretium.
+In nec malesuada risus.
+Aliquam vitae magna eu risus vulputate blandit sed et augue.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 We exchange ideas and work with our neighbors from [Blah1](https://www.comp.nus.edu.sg/), as well as with the colleagues from our [Z](https://www.comp.nus.edu.sg/).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**